themobilecoder/personal-ai-server/README.md

 ## Hosting on a computer exposing the server publicly

-One of the aim of this project is to have your own AI server to be accessibly publicly.
+One of the aims of this project is to have your own AI server to be accessibly publicly.

 ### Using zrok